cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 zeek:yara                        RUNNING   pid 6548, uptime 0:03:17
 zeek:zeekctl                     RUNNING   pid 6502, uptime 0:03:17
 ```

+### <a name="HedgehogDiskUsage"></a>Managing disk usage

+In instances where Hedgehog Linux is deployed with the intention of running indefinitely, eventually the question arises of what to do when the file systems used for storing Malcolm's artifacts (e.g., PCAP files, raw logs, [extracted files](file-scanning.md#ZeekFileExtraction), etc.).
+Hedgehog Linux provides options for tuning the "aging out" (deletion) of old artifacts to make room for newer data.
+These are configured during [Configure Capture](#HedgehogCapture) and are stored in the `/opt/sensor/sensor_ctl/control_vars.conf` configuration file.
+Editing this file manually should be done with care.

+* PCAP files can be periodically [pruned]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/shared/bin/prune_files.sh) according to these variables:
+    - `PCAP_MAX_DISK_FILL` - a maximum fill percentage for the file system containing the PCAP files; in other words, if the disk is more than this percentage utilized, the prune condition triggers
+    - `PCAP_PRUNE_CHECK_SECONDS` - the interval between checking the PCAP prune condition, in seconds
+    - `ARKIME_FREESPACEG` - this value is [used by Arkime](https://arkime.com/settings#freespaceg) to determine when to delete the oldest PCAP files.
+Note that this variable represents the amount of free/unused/available desired on the file system: e.g., a value of `5%` means "delete PCAP files if the amount of unused storage on the file system falls below 5%" (default `10%`).
+Observant users will note that there overlap in Arkime's PCAP deletion process and the process using the `PCAP_MAX_DISK_FILL` above: either process may delete old PCAP files depending on which conditions trigger first.
+* Zeek logs, files [extracted by Zeek](file-scanning.md#ZeekFileExtraction), and Suricata logs are [pruned]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/shared/bin/prune_files.sh) according to these variables:
+    - `ZEEK_MAX_DISK_FILL` - a maximum fill percentage for the file system containing these artifacts; in other words, if the disk is more than this percentage utilized, the prune condition triggers
+    - `ZEEK_PRUNE_CHECK_SECONDS` - the interval between checking the prune condition for these artifacts, in seconds

 ## <a name="Verify"></a>Verifying Traffic Capture and Forwarding